 Why Would a Client Want to Provide a Testimonial?
 What’s in it for Them?

 Clients may truly be grateful for the time and hard work that you’ve devoted to their matter, and thus really want to help you out in any way that they can.

-Client Testimonial Ethics – Considering What May Be Said Ethically
+Attorney Client Testimonial Ethics – Considering What May Be Said Ethically

 Before filming a client video, you should first ensure that such a video is permissible under the ethics rules of your jurisdiction.
 Assuming that testimonials are permissible, there are a number of aspects that should be considered, including the following:

-Topics the Usually Are OK
+Topics That Usually Are OK

 - Aspects of your services not related directly to the results achieved.
 For instance, clients can talk about matters such as:

 - How you were always available to answer questions,